cycool29/COVID-shoot/README.md

 # shooting-game

-A game build with Python using [pygame](https://pygame.org) module to shoot COVID with sanitizer.
+A game build with Python using [pygame](https://pygame.org) module to shoot COVID-19 with sanitizer.

 ## Usage